oracle-samples/oci-data-science-ai-samples/distributed_training/horovod.md

         -b local
 ```

-If your code requires to use any Oracle Cloud Infrastructure Services (like object storage bucket), you need to mount OCI API Keys from your local host machine onto the container for the local testing.
+If your code requires to use any Oracle Cloud Infrastructure Services (like object storage bucket), you need to mount your OCI API Keys from your local host machine onto the container for the local testing.
 This is already done for you assuming the default location of OCI API Keys `~/.oci` is used.
 You can modify it though, in-case you have keys at a different location.
 For this, you have modify the `config.ini` file and specify the new location, for example:

 ```bash
 oci_key_mnt = ~/.oci:/home/oci_dist_training/.oci